-You are asked to submit a list of contents of your folder to your tutor after both Unit 5 and Unit 10 so we can check you have filled it with at least the items listed in the units and discuss with you your progress on reading and practical exercises in each unit.
+You are asked to submit a list of contents of your folder to your Tutor after both Unit 5 and Unit 10 so we can check you have filled it with at least the items listed in the units and discuss with you your progress on reading and practical exercises in each unit.
+When you have completed the course your Tutor may, in exceptional circumstances, recommend to the Course Director that the student be awarded up to 5 extra overall marks for what we assess to be an outstanding folder, or have up to 5 marks deducted for what appears to be a poor folder or where there has been no submission.